MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 ms.search.keywords: special price, alternate price, pricing ms.date: 11/28/2018
 ms.author: sgroespe
+ms.openlocfilehash: 7a0034bfbbd62ccf3278febea0ad9d083d7482bc
+ms.sourcegitcommit: d09f5ee0e164c7716f4ccb2ed71e2f9732a1f4f9
 ms.translationtype: HT
-ms.sourcegitcommit: add32e82465610830b68a979e238103bfa10d438
-ms.openlocfilehash: b0af8e6d6dd477ebabbfc1fa05e8d57378eee226
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/29/2018
+ms.lasthandoff: 03/19/2019
+ms.locfileid: "853228"
 ---
 # <a name="record-special-sales-prices-and-discounts"></a>Record Special Sales Prices and Discounts
 The different price and discount agreements that apply when selling to different customers must be defined so that the agreed rules and values are applied to sales documents that you create for the customers.

 When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[d365fin](includes/d365fin_md.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.
-For more information, see "Best Price Calculation" section.
+For more information, see [Best Price Calculation](sales-how-record-sales-price-discount-payment-agreements.md#best-price-calculation).

 Concerning prices, you can have a special sales price inserted on sales lines if a certain combination of customer, item, minimum quantity, unit of measure, or starting/ending date exists.